erics273/learning-angular4-with-timely/05-what-is-a-component.md

 <star-rating></star-rating>
 ```

+everywhere you want to see five stars instead of the
+monster HTML block you wrote before.

 ## Once Again

-A component is a bundle of HTML and JavaScript that
+A component is a bundle of HTML, CSS and JavaScript
-AngularJS will put into a Web page for you and manage
+that Angular will put into a Web page for you and
-as if they're all one thing.
-This means that you can
+manage as if they're all one thing.
+This means that
-have things that look like your own HTML tags in your
+you can have things that look like your own HTML tags
-Web page that could make your Web page source look
+in your Web page that could make your Web page source
-like this, though I can't imagine what you'd try to
+look like this, though I can't imagine what you'd try
-accomplish with such a thing.
+to accomplish with such a thing.

 ```html
 <body>